 When is best to visit Bermuda for a Golf Break?

-For a Golf holidays in Bermuda, we would recommend that December to late March are ideal conditions to visit for some golf in the winter sun.
+For golf holidays in Bermuda, we would recommend that December to late March are ideal conditions to visit for some golf in the winter sun.

-What other Activities can you include on Bermuda Golf Holidays?
+What other activities can you include in Bermuda Golf Holidays?